Top Menu

 Summary

 Throat cancer is a type of head and neck cancer.
-Throat cancer has different names, depending on what part of the throat is affected.
-The different parts of the throat are called the oropharynx, the hypopharynx, and the nasopharynx.
-Sometimes the larynx, or voice box, is also included.
+Throat cancer has different names, depending on which part of the throat is affected.
+The different parts of your throat are called the oropharynx, the hypopharynx, the nasopharynx, and the larynx, or voice box.

 • Pain or ringing in the ears